Social care providers ‘turning away new care requests and closed to admissions’

 “The NCF and our membership have been highlighting the growing shortages in the workforce and the knock-on impact on those who remain working in the sector and those who use care and support services for many months.
 How many times does this message need to be repeated for it to be heard?”

-A Department of Health and Social Care spokeswoman said: “Protecting care staff and people who use social care services continues to be a priority, especially as Omicron spreads rapidly across the country.
+A Department of Health and Social Care spokesperson said: “Protecting care staff and people who use social care services continues to be a priority, especially as Omicron spreads rapidly across the country.

-“Care staff are working incredibly hard, and to strengthen the workforce we have provided £462.5 million for recruitment and retention, expanded the Health and Care Visa scheme, and are running our Made with Care recruitment campaign.
+“Care staff are working incredibly hard, and to strengthen the workforce we have provided £462.5m for recruitment and retention, expanded the Health and Care Visa scheme, and are running our Made with Care recruitment campaign.

-“Throughout the pandemic, we have made almost £2.4 billion in specific funding available for adult social care as well as an extra £60 million to keep people in care homes safe over January.”
+“Throughout the pandemic, we have made almost £2.4bn in specific funding available for adult social care as well as an extra £60m to keep people in care homes safe over January.”

 Register for free to continue reading